How To Manage & Treat The Slow Healing Diabetic Foot Ulcers?

 3. Topical treatment

-Antiseptic is a type of disinfectant that is applied to the wound area to prevent and treat infections.
-A commonly used antiseptic is iodine.
-Iodine can be used at home as a cleaning solution before dressing the wound.
+A type of disinfectant that is applied directly to the wound area to prevent and treat infections.
+A commonly used antiseptic is iodine, which can be used at home as a cleaning solution before dressing the wound.

 Studies have shown that using topical antibiotics on wounds can help speed up wound healing.
-Topical antibiotics such as gentamicin, bacitracin C, mupirocin, and silver sulphadiazine can help prevent further spreading of infection.
+Topical antibiotics such as gentamicin, bacitracin C, mupirocin, and silver sulphadiazine can help prevent further spread of the infection.

-Besides medications, wound care is very important in helping wound healing.
+Besides medications, wound care is very important in helping the healing process.
 Some of the steps in wound care include :

 1. Wound dressing

 This step is important to ensure that the wound area is always clean and dry.
-Plus, it also removes the dead tissues so that the wound healing process can happen smoothly.
+It also has the additional benefit of removing the dead tissues so that the wound healing process can happen smoothly.
 Simple wound dressing consists of cleaning the wound area and covering it with gauze.
 Other types of wound dressings such as hydrogel, hydrocolloid, foam, and alginate dressings can also be used to hasten wound healing.

 2. Adjuvant therapy